On Being Thankful

 Cathedrals.
 Whatever you believe – or don’t – cathedrals are home to history, peace, beauty and sometimes they are in the center of controversy.
 I am thankful we embraced the goodness of cathedrals.

 Who says the French don’t like Americans?
 Ha!
 It’s not true, it just isn’t.
 Spend some time in Paris – or anywhere in France – and you’ll understand.
-I am beyond thankful Abi suggested we spend 3 weeks, in the dead of winter, in Paris.
+I am beyond thankful Abi suggested we spend three weeks, in the dead of winter, in Paris.

 I am thankful for the incredible hospitality of the Iranian people; a nation misunderstood by the western world.

 The brilliance of a man named Gaudi who gifted the world with his art.
 We should all be thankful.

 Padron peppers and Sangria, the almost perfect combination of flavor sensation, but only when in Spain.
 You know, because they just don’t taste the same anywhere else.
 I was thankful over and over again while in Spain.